bardiaghassemi/PDF-Cracker/README.md

 ### 📌 WHAT IS THIS ??

-This is A Command Line Tool Not A Software, Developers Can Use This For Break The Lock Of PDF File Or Find Password.
+PY-PDF-CRACKER is A Command Line Tool Not A Software, Developers Can Use This For Break The Lock Of PDF File Or Find Password.

 ## 🔓🔐 HOW TO USE :